nemostatus/sinatra-application/spec.md

 [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
 Confirm #view read me

- [x]You have a large number of small Git commits
-[x] Your commit messages are meaningful
-[x] You made the changes in a commit that relate to the commit message [x] You don't include changes in a commit that aren't related to the commit message
+ [x]You have a large number of small Git commits #i have over 100 commits [x] Your commit messages are meaningful #i try my best to match action and message [x] You made the changes in a commit that relate to the commit message #yes [x] You don't include changes in a commit that aren't related to the commit message #true